PatCapon39/nextflow-seqera/main/pilot-project.md

 Since investigations commenced in July 2022 till the end of the pilot project in September 2024:

-- Nextflow Seqera has been deployed on Pawsey infrastructure
+- Nextflow Seqera was deployed on Pawsey infrastructure

-- 29 research groups are onboarded to the service (78 users from 16 different institutions).
+- 29 research groups were onboarded to the service (78 users from 16 different institutions).

-- We have successfully integrated the services with our partners compute infrastructure such as NCI, Pawsey, on premises HPC, AWS and Azure
+- The services were successfully integrated with our partner's compute infrastructure such as NCI, Pawsey, on premises HPC, AWS and Azure

-- The services has submitted submitted more than 334,000 jobs to several compute infrastructures to perform 4,050 workflow executions.
+- More than 334,000 jobs have been submitted to several compute infrastructures to perform 4,050 workflow executions.

 - Supported many groups with workflow development and deployment
+- Established a user guide

-- Past and future promotion for the services in several conferences
+- Promoted the service at several conferences

 <br/>
 <div style="text-align:center"><img width="90%" src="../assets/doc_img/timeline.png"/></div>